tuarua/Firebase-ANE/README.md

 Pull requests and contributions are welcome!
 This might entail:
 - Fixing issues
 - Adding any missing APIs
-- Adding example projects for other IDEs such as Flash Builder, Visual Studio
+- Adding example projects for other IDEs such as Flash Builder, Animate, Visual Studio

 ### Task List
 - [x] Firebase Core